Rift131/EventTrackerProject/README.md

 To test the backend of the application, a user may visit the <a href="https://www.postman.com/">Postman</a> site.
 Once set up, reference the table below for URI's testing the validity of the code once you've started up the program in the SpringToolSuite4 Boot Dashboard.

-> NOTE: For testing a non-deployed, local version of the application, each URI is preceded with "http://localhost:8083"
+> For testing a non-deployed, local version of the application, each URI is preceded with "http://localhost:8083"
+> Testing in a deployed environment, the prefix to the URI is "http://3.21.142.131:8080/HSHTracker"

 | HTTP Verb | URI                  | Request Body | Response Body    | Functionality                                              |
 |:---------:|:---------------------|:------------:|:-----------------|:--------------------------------------------------------------------------|